MARS: A neurosymbolic approach for interpretable drug discovery: Background

-\textbf{NeSy AI for MoA deconvolution}.
-Several NeSy approaches involve logical rules reflecting path-like patterns in biomedical KGs.
-For example, \citet{sudhahar2024experimentally} investigates \textit{evidence chains}, paths explaining associations between drugs and diseases.
-However, these explanations are derived separately from indication predictions, using an additional rule-mining model \citep{meilicke2019anytime}.
-Other approaches \citep{liu2020polo, drance2021neuro} accomplish similar tasks through deep reinforcement learning (RL), in which a neural network contributes toward the optimization of a reward function \citep{nesy_RL}.
-In these specific cases, reasoning is \textit{guided} by the path-like rules, and predictions are expected to align, to some extent, with such rules.
-In contrast to these previous studies, we focus upon paths representing MoAs, involving mechanistic, molecular relations.
+Several NeSy approaches involve logical rules reflecting path-like patterns in biomedical KGs for DD-related link prediction tasks.
+For example, an approach by Tian \textit{et al.} \mbox{\citep{bcm_citation1}} used a combination of path patterns (similar to that in Section \mbox{\ref{subsec:metapaths}}) and graph neural networks (GNNs) to predict drug side effects in an interpretable manner.
+Similarly, to predict drug indications, Sudhahar \textit{et al.} \citep{sudhahar2024experimentally} investigated \textit{evidence chains}, paths explaining associations between drugs and diseases.
+However, these explanations were derived separately from indication predictions, via an additional rule-mining model \citep{meilicke2019anytime}, much like that of Renaux \textit{et al.} \mbox{\citep{bcm_citation2}}, who used rule mining methods to unveil disease-causing gene interactions.
+Other approaches \citep{minerva, liu2021neural, drance2021neuro} accomplished biomedical link prediction for a variety of DD-related tasks through deep reinforcement learning (RL), in which a neural network contributes toward the optimization of a reward function \citep{nesy_RL}.
+One prominent example of such an approach is \textit{PoLo} \mbox{\citep{liu2021neural}}, which is based on \textit{MINERVA} \mbox{\citep{minerva}}.
+MINERVA involves a deep RL agent which traverses paths in a KG, receiving a reward when the first and last nodes of its path are known to have some relation of interest.
+PoLo expanded upon this by including an additional reward when the agent's trajectories utilized a set of predefined, informative metapaths.
+Critically, they applied a static, literature-derived weight to each of the metapaths to quantify how important each one should be to the agent.
+Consequently, after training, predictions were expected to utilize and align, to some extent, with the most important metapaths.
+Another study by Dranc\'{e} \textit{et al.} \mbox{\citep{drance2021neuro}} expanded on this idea by deriving the metapaths and their corresponding weights through rule-mining.
+Although weights remained static, they were mined directly from the KG, rather than sourced from an external study.
+In contrast to these studies, MARS \textit{learns} weights for each metapath, so the resultant weights are a more direct measure of relative importance toward predictions.
+Additionally, while all these studies found that metapaths representing associative patterns were most frequently used, our study focuses upon paths involving mechanistic, molecular relations.
 In this study, we also identify a major risk: the approach may neglect to utilize rules in favor of \textit{other} semantics for reward optimization.
-This results in \emph{reasoning shortcuts}.
+This results in \textit{reasoning shortcuts}.